ashutoshmjain/gita/src/continuum.md

 </p>

-As you can see from the graphic above same sine wave oscillating perpendicular to each other is a circle in two dimensions.
+> High School Math :- As you can see from the graphic above same sine wave oscillating perpendicular to each other is a circle in two dimensions.
 In high school math lingo we call these two sines at a phase difference of 90 degrees or if you were a trigonometry buff , you already know these are sine and cosine waves.

+By projecting itself into an additional dimension, the information took a shape - a circle.
+A pattern emerged in the ocean of bits.
+In case of right angle information planes , this pattern is a circle.
+In a way,  a specific property of the particle took expression.
+This is by far not all the knowledge that particle may have.
+It is just a beginning.
+Particle now may give itself a name - a circle.
+In essence, it got an identity.

  So now our lonely "point" got a description for "who am I".
 Now it can ask a valid question - Am I a circle ?
 Another thing to notice here , there is only one question for both the dimensions.
-This is a profound thing.
-What we achieved here is rather than recording information (as it is) from two dimensions, the focus minimized the storage to a unique question and a unique answer in two dimensions.
+This is a profound thing because we removed all the "No"s.
+What we achieved here is rather than recording raw information (as it is) from signals from two dimensions, we are asking a question about the manifestation.
+The answer remains "Yes" as long as the particle remains wiggling in two dimensions.
+If we remove the second dimension at any point, it again turns into information.
+If there is no particle wiggling at all then of course the answer is no. In a way, the manifestation confirms existence and it compacts information into a simpler format.
+That is what "Intelligence" is - making sense of information to express a property of inherent knowledge and at the same time compacting the information.
+Instead of "Yes"s and "No"s along the infinite length of each dimension, we have only one time line with a "Yes" or "No".

-It is important to state that the notion of "a dimension" is something that is not influenced from any other dimension.
+It is important to state that the notion of "a dimension" is something that is not influenced from any other dimension or anything external.
 It has nothing to do with the width or the thickness - those measures come into play when we start viewing the world in three dimensions.
-Since no information is allowed from outside , the idea of spinning a second dimension to know what is there in first, must come from with in the first dimension.
-This means - the idea of finding "who I am " is in built into the first dimension itself.
-In essence, "who am I" is the first question.
+Since no information is allowed from outside , the idea of spinning a second dimension , must come from with in the first dimension.
+This means - the idea of finding "who I am" is in-built into a dimension itself.
+Thus "Quest" is fundamental.
+"Who am I" is the first question.
 A new born child wants to know it.
 A new born cell too.
 So does a new born universe.
-In a way manifestation and answer to this question go hand in hand.
-They both evolve in time.
+The downside, however, is quest is endless.
+It never stops.

 Before we discuss more complex manifestations, let us look at am elementary particle - Photon.
 The oldest example of 2DIF field is a electromagnetic field.
 Let's look at a single time line of two dimensional electro-magnetic field.
 "X" is the dimension of electric field, "Y" is the dimension of magnetic field and "Z" is the Time pointing towards past.